 4. Fully Engage in the Mediation Process

-When choosing your attorney, it will become very important to conduct your due diligence on every attorney that you consider to handle your divorce case.
-You will want to gauge that attorney’s reputation for being a problem solver and getting cases resolved, as opposed to attorneys who simply want to litigate on every issue.
-In family court, not every issue should be litigated, so it will become important to find an attorney who can discern between the legal issues in your case that must truly be litigated, as the more issues that must be litigated, the more expensive the case will become.
+When choosing your divorce lawyer, it will become very important to conduct your due diligence on every lawyer that you consider to handle your divorce case.
+You will want to gauge that lawyer’s reputation for being a problem solver and getting cases resolved, as opposed to lawyers who simply want to litigate on every issue.
+In family court, not every issue should be litigated, so it is important to choose a lawyer who can negotiate and resolve as many issues as possible out of court.
+The more issues that must be litigated in court, the more expensive the case will become.